 John snorted.
 Piers could be a shade repetitive.

 Lord James look at John with a wry smile.
 ‘You have made me aware that there were things happening at Muret that I was simply not aware of.’
 He paused.
 ‘I can do nothing.’
 The wry smile intensified. ‘ You know in some ways John it was you who created this situation.
-At Moissac you declared yourself a kings guard and The Earl took advantage of that.
-Before Moissac I could probably have interceded with the Prince on you behalf, but I cannot now.
+At Moissac, you declared yourself a kings guard and The Earl took advantage of that.
+Before Moissac, I could probably have interceded with the Prince on your behalf, but I cannot now.
 You will have to wait until the Earl returns.
-The Earl has taken a Special interest in you and as I told you before there is a reason for everything he does’
+The Earl has taken a special interest in you and as I told you before there is a reason for everything he does’

 Reluctantly John returned to the Earl’s tent.
 Whilst he waited he took Helios out for a ride and almost subconsciously surveyed the valleys around Foix.
 He realised that he was commencing the planning for Ximene’s escape.

 The Earl returned mid-afternoon and John told him immediately of the situation in the castle.